DLimaRafael/Moonie/README.md

 ## Known Issues

-- No Multiline support
+- No Multiline support || Not Priority
-- Checkbox unwanted behavior when checking while task with children all marked

 ## External Tools Used